 - a.
-All Information Communication Technology (ICT) and telecommunications proposals should be sited and designed in such a way that the appearance of the surrounding area is not adversely affected by the development considered.
-Proposals for ICT and telecommunications developments shall be supported provided that: - the siting of the proposal and any other additional equipment involved with the development does not unduly detract from the appearance of the surrounding area or form an adversely intrusive addition to the street scene; and - the amenities of any neighbouring sites are not unacceptably harmed by the proximity of the proposed telecommunication development; and - the colour and profile are sympathetic to the sites surroundings and the size of the development is kept to a technical minimum to ensure any adverse impact on the environment is minimised; and there is justification demonstrating that all alternative sites and potential mast sharing opportunities which fulfil the functional requirements of the development have been assessed, including the use of existing buildings and structures.
+All Information Communication Technology (ICT) and telecommunications proposals should be sited and designed in such a way that the appearance of the surrounding area is considered.
+Proposals for ICT and telecommunications developments shall be supported provided that: - the siting of the proposal and any other additional equipment involved with the development does not unduly detract from the appearance of the surrounding area or form an adversely intrusive addition to the street scene; and - the amenities of any neighbouring sites are not unacceptably harmed by the proximity of the proposed telecommunication development; and - the colour and profile are sympathetic to the sites surroundings and the size of the development is kept to a technical minimum to ensure any adverse impact on the environment is minimised; and - there is justification demonstrating that all alternative sites and potential mast sharing opportunities which fulfil the functional requirements of the development have been assessed, including the use of existing buildings and structures. - b.
+Development should where possible make provision to incorporate super-fast broadband.

-- b.
-Development should where possible make provision to incorporate super-fast broadband. - 4.242 Information Communication Technology (ICT) and telecommunications equipment, especially mobile communications has fast become integral to the growth of many business operations as well as being widely used by individuals.
+- 4.242 Information Communication Technology (ICT) and telecommunications equipment, especially mobile communications has fast become integral to the growth of many business operations as well as being widely used by individuals.
 It is therefore essential that everybody should have access to a wide range of services and have the opportunity to use the latest technologies.
 The NPPF also states that the development of high speed broadband and other communication networks can play a vital role in enhancing the provision of local community facilities and services.
-Through the Local Plan, the Local Planning Authority will support the facilitation of telecommunication growth whilst ensuring.
-To ensure this can be achieved the Local Planning Authority need to support the facilitation of telecommunications growth but must also ensure that any adverse impacts to the character of the built form or physical environment is minimised.

-4.243 This criteria based policy aims to provide a thorough assessment for all telecommunication proposals, whether they are prior approval applications or developments requiring full planning permission.
-It provides guidance for both new and replacement masts, whilst providing the flexibility to allow for an efficient expansion of the network and to meet the demands imposed by technological advancements.

-4.244 Appropriate camouflage and screening may be necessary where the proposed development would cause an intrusive visual impact on the surroundings.
+Through the Local Plan, the Local Planning Authority will support the facilitation of telecommunication growth whilst ensuring adverse impacts to the character of the built form or physical environment is minimised. - 4.243 This criteria based policy aims to provide a thorough assessment for all telecommunication proposals, whether they are prior approval applications or developments requiring full planning permission.
+It provides guidance for both new and replacement masts, whilst providing the flexibility to allow for an efficient expansion of the network and to meet the demands imposed by technological advancements. - 4.244 Appropriate camouflage and screening may be necessary where the proposed development would cause an intrusive visual impact on the surroundings.
 Reasonable justification should be provided by the applicant to demonstrate why the chosen site is the preferred option.
 In order to ensure this has been reasonably considered, the Local Planning Authority will require evidence demonstrating that mast sharing has been investigated and that alternative sites have been explored.
 The onus is on the developer to demonstrate that the preferred site is the most suitable for the proposal; without sufficient information being provided the Local Planning Authority have the right to refuse an application.
-They should also seek to demonstrate how the needs of the occupiers will be met.

-- 4.245 The NPPF also requires the applicant to supply information relating to the outcomes of any consultations with local communities or other organisations which have an interest in the proposal.
+They should also seek to demonstrate how the needs of the occupiers will be met. - 4.245 The NPPF also requires the applicant to supply information relating to the outcomes of any consultations with local communities or other organisations which have an interest in the proposal.
 It is especially important to gain these views if the proposed siting is close to a sensitive location such as a school or hospital.
 In accordance with the Mobile Operators Association's (MOA) Ten Commitments, the proposal must be able to demonstrate that it complies with the International Commission on Non-Ionizing Radiation Protection (ICNIRP) Guidelines for public exposure. - 4.246 Fast broadband connection is an increasing critical factor for businesses and residents alike.
 Developers are encouraged to engage with broadband providers at the earliest opportunity to enable the highest possible internet connection speeds to be provided in new developments.